- SAP has a series of analysts that will reliably support their interests.

 This is entirely false.
 The type of IA enforced by SAP is what we call Type 2 IA as we cover in the article How to Best Understand Type 1 Versus Type 2 Indirect Access.
 And it was entirely created or invented by SAP.
-Either Josh Greenbaum is lying or he has no idea what he is talking about.
-You do not talk to the customers of other vendors and have them bring up indirect access claims by vendors other than SAP.
-There is no vendor that has a position on Type 2 indirect access.
+Either Josh Greenbaum is lying, or he has no idea what he is talking about.
+You do not speak to the customers of other vendors and have them bring up indirect access claims by vendors other than SAP.
+No vendor has a position on Type 2 indirect access.

 Josh Greenbaum is a reliable parrot for SAP.
 He either lacks the curiosity to investigate SAP’s claims or lacks the technical background to investigate SAP’s claims.
 Another primary issue is that he does not declare his financial connection to SAP.

 We ask a fundamental question that everyone that works in enterprise software should ask themselves.